-"Quiet, you two," he whispered.
+"Quiet, you two," Vinny yelled.

-Tom loved and trusted Vinny, but he sided with his mother this time--what Vinny was saying was crazy.
+Tom moved to the kids and herded them out of his brother's wrath.
+He loved and trusted Vinny, but he sided with his mother this time--what Vinny was saying was crazy.
 Buy a truck...?
 They couldn't even afford to buy tomatoes for the sauce.
 Half the time, Ma just poured a little olive oil over the macaroni.
 He stared at Vinny.
 Like all kids, the idea of change scared him ... still, it was Vinny.